 "If money is in a UTMA or a UGMA account, it becomes (the beneficiary's) at the age of majority, which is 18 to 21, depending on the state," he says.
 "There's no legal way to prevent the child from using money that was intended for college or a house to go to Europe."

-Finally, parents can give their kids a financial head start by opening a Roth IRA in the child's name once the child starts earning income.
+Finally, parents can give their kids a financial head start by opening a Roth IRA in the child's name once the child begins earning income.

-While children over the age of 18 retain control of the account, restrictions on Roth IRA withdrawals prevent investors from taking earnings out penalty-free until the age of 59 1/2.
+While offspring over the age of 18 retain control of the account, restrictions on Roth IRA withdrawals keep investors from taking earnings out penalty-free until the age of 59 1/2.

-However, there are exceptions to this rule that allow early withdrawals due to certain circumstances (hardships such as a disability) or for certain types of spending (such as purchasing a 1st home or for qualified education expenses).
+However, there are exceptions to this rule that allow early withdrawals due to certain circumstances (hardships such as a disability) or for specific types of spending (such as purchasing a first home or for qualified education expenses).

-A trust in the child's name is another option for parents concerned about how their kid will blow the dough.
-However, these plans come with legal and administrative fees parents won't encounter with a Roth IRA.
+A trust in the child's name is another option for parents.
+However, these plans come with legal and administrative fees parents won't face with a Roth IRA.

 Meanwhile, some parents may believe that it makes more sense not to save at all for their child's future.
 The idea is that having no college savings also means having no assets to assess.

-Another common mistake is for parents to save for their children's future before addressing their own long-term financial circumstances.
+Another common error is for parents to save for their children's future before addressing their own long-term financial circumstances.

-After all, most parents don't expect their children to fund their retirement.
+After all, most parents don't expect their children to finance their retirement.